Reading Well Books on Prescription in Wales

-There are currently three bilingual Reading Well schemes available in Wales: Reading Well for Mental Health, Reading Well for Dementia and Reading Well for Children.
+There are currently four bilingual Reading Well schemes available in Wales:

-These lists are not part of the Wales scheme yet, but you may find them useful, and most libraries will have these books available for you to borrow:
+The following list is not part of the Wales scheme yet, but you may find it useful, and most libraries will have these books available for you to borrow: